Mode of StudyFull-time

 - Micropalaeontology, Palaeobotany, and Palaeoenvironments – 20 credits

 - Palaeontological Techniques – 20 credits

 - Professional Skills For Palaeontologists – 20 credits

 - Sedimentary Processes and Facies Analysis – 20 credits

 There are no optional modules in this year.

 - Palaeontology Project and Study Tour – 40 credits

 Optional modules in this year include:

-- Analytical Methods for Earth and Environmental Scientists – 20 credits
+- Analytical Methods For Earth and Environmental Sciences – 20 credits

 - Applications of Palaeontology and Sedimentology – 20 credits